HerXayah/road-to-yuzu-without-switch/README.md

  ## Games
  Download any ROM you want from any ROM Website you like, or if your arent a pirate, dump it from your Switch.
- A Tutorial for that which I recommend is below.
- [here](https://gamewii.net/category/switch/), but any ROM Site does it.
+ A Tutorial for that which I recommend is [this](https://gamewii.net/category/switch/), but any ROM Site does it.
  After you got your File (can be .xci or .nsp) create a folder somewhere on your PC and in that folder create another folder for your game.
  After that double-click into yuzu and select the folder you put your game folder in.
  ![UwU](https://sexin.church/7CT7o3Sr.png?key=XuV6NAPCK1ZTH0)